cncf/techdocs/assessments/0008-backstage/backstage-analysis.md

 ## Recommendations: project documentation

 The following sections contain recommendations for improvements to the Backstage project documentation.
 These recommendations are for broad improvements that would greatly increase documentation effectiveness.
-For details, see [Implementation][implementation]
+For details, see [Implementation][implementation].

 ### Clarify user roles and objectives